Ferdinand Gamper: Biography

 Born into a family devoted to pastoralism, Gamper's childhood and adolescence were characterized by poverty and work in the fields.

 Many described him as a shy person, with a tendency to isolate himself, while others portrayed him as a mentally ill man.
 As a child, he was sexually abused by his father, and perhaps for this reason he was unable to have a normal approach towards women.
 Gamper spent many years working as a pastor in Switzerland, then returned home, finding employment in a hayloft in Riffian.

-With a criminal record for contempt, resistance of a public official and public intoxication, he began to develop anti-Italian feelings from an early age, so much so that he joined Ein Tyrol, a secessionist terrorist group, which claimed the annexation of South Tyrol to Austria.
+With a criminal record for contempt, resistance of a public official and public intoxication, he began to develop anti-Italian feelings from an early age, so much so that he joined Ein Tirol, a secessionist terrorist group, which claimed the annexation of South Tyrol to Austria.
 Moreover, Gamper did not even know the Italian language.

 Two events marked the collapse of his already-disturbed psyche: the 1989 suicide of younger brother Richard, and then the death of his father.